DrDomedag/LocoLamaTomeTraining/readme.md

 https://github.com/DrDomedag/LocoLamaInferenceApp (set up with DrDomedag/LocoLamav3)

 ##Backup UI
-While it does not have the full accoutrements of the main UI, this Gradio based UI for some inexplicable reason seems to suffer fewer issues with the HuggingFace model not responding in time. https://huggingface.co/spaces/T3lli/iris (set up with T3lli/HumanDialog)
+While it does not have the full accoutrements of the main UI, this Gradio based UI for some inexplicable reason seems to suffer fewer issues with the HuggingFace model not responding in time:

+https://huggingface.co/spaces/T3lli/iris (set up with T3lli/HumanDialogue)